Logo

 Showers

-Wednesday: A 50 percent chance of showers, mainly after 10am.
-Mostly cloudy, with a high near 55.
-Calm wind becoming south southwest around 5 mph in the afternoon.
-New precipitation amounts of less than a tenth of an inch possible.
+Saturday: A 30 percent chance of showers, mainly after 11am.
+Partly sunny, with a high near 52.
+Calm wind becoming south southwest around 6 mph in the afternoon.

 Chance